 Small Craft Advisory for rough Columbia River bar until

-3 am PDT Tuesday.
+6 PM PDT Tuesday.

 Interact with US via social media

-This discussion is for northwest Oregon and southwest Washington from
+This discussion is for northwest Oregon and southwest Washington

-commonly referred to as the forecast area..
+commonly referred to as the forecast area.